1

 The Double Up Food Bucks program doubles the value of SNAP benefits spent at participating markets and food retail stores, helping people bring home more healthy fruits and vegetables while supporting local farmers.
 For more information, visit the Double Up Food Bucks Colorado website.

-What is the CO SNAP Produce Bonus?
+What is the Colorado SNAP Produce Bonus?

+In 2023, Colorado was one of three states to receive grant funding from the USDA to start an electronic healthy incentive program.
+Colorado’s program is called Colorado SNAP Produce Bonus (also known as eHIP).
 Through this program, SNAP shoppers will receive a 100% reimbursement for any qualifying purchase of fruits and vegetables directly back to their EBT card at the time of purchase.
 They may receive up to $20 per transaction, and a maximum of $60 per month.
 This bonus amount may be used to purchase any SNAP eligible items, and will automatically be applied to future purchases.
+The Produce Bonus program will be starting at select locations in Colorado during the summer of 2024.

 What is an ABAWD?

-A person is considered an ABAWD — an able-bodied adult without dependents — if they are between the ages of 18 through 49 and are not disabled or living with a child under the age of 18 in their SNAP household.
+A person is considered an ABAWD — an able-bodied adult without dependents — if they are between the ages of 18 through 54 and are not disabled or living with a child under the age of 18 in their SNAP household.

 Requirements for ABAWDs